 Railroad companies have until the end of 2018 to install PTC on their tracks according to federal law, or they may be granted an extension until 2020 in some cases.
 The lack of PTC has been a major point of investigation in December’s Washington State Amtrak derailment, as many rail experts have stated it could have prevented the derailment entirely, or greatly reduced the number of casualties.

 Sunday’s accident remains under investigation by the NTSB, whose investigations can take up to two years in some cases.
 Initial reports have not yet been released, aside from the announcement of the names of the two Amtrak workers killed, and the count of 116 injured in the collision.
 Details are still slowly coming out, and Lexton Law will continue to investigate this accident.

 “The prayers of everyone at Lexton Law Firm are with the families and friends of those killed and injured in this horrible accident.
-Our firm specializes in train accidents, and our attorneys have 40 years of experience in railroad related accidents,” said the attorneys from Lexton Law Firm, a law firm that specializes in train accidents.
-Lexton Law Firm recently settled a case for a client that was involved in a train derailment for an confidential settlement amount.
-Call us today at (877) 864-6664.
+Our firm deals with train accidents, and our attorneys have knowledge of railroad related accidents,” said the attorneys from Lexton Law Firm, a law firm that deals with train accidents.
+Call us today at (877) 541-2111.
 We are here to help you.